MustafaNafizDurukan/ThreadPriorityDriver/README.md

 2. Open the project in Visual Studio 2019.
 3. Build the driver and user-mode process.
 4. Install the driver.
-5. Run the user-mode process to interact with the driver and obtain handles to processes.
+5. Run the user-mode process to interact with the driver and set thread priorities.

 ## **Debugging and Analysis**